 1. Using the wrong kind of oil.

 Gua sha requires a slip-and-slide that only facial oils can provide.
 Using a serum or an especially tacky combination of oils and other ingredients will cause pilling, potential redness, and interfere with the calming effects of the ritual.
 Not cool!
 Investing in a facial oil that’s made especially for use with a gua sha tool is a good way to get the most out of your stone, your time, your energy, and your dollar.
-We recommend the Empress Oil.
+We recommend the Empress Oil, but a well-sourced jojoba oil is a good alternative.

 2. Holding the gua sha tool incorrectly.